Author: Heather Thomson, Manager Heritage Program

 In my career, I have worked with a broad range of organizations on a variety of projects.
 These have included designating heritage properties, forming municipal heritage committees, amending heritage policy and legislation, developing guidelines and training tools, managing historical plaque programs, guiding interventions on landmark buildings, developing historic site management plans, and reviewing and advising on municipal plans and development proposals for heritage places.

-In my current role at the National Capital Commission, I advise on heritage planning and conservation for federal lands in Canada’s Capital, including the Parliamentary Precinct, the official residences, urban lands, Canada’s Capital Greenbelt and Gatineau Park.
+In my current role at the National Capital Commission, I advise on heritage planning and conservation for federal lands in Canada’s Capital, including the Parliamentary Precinct, the official residences, urban lands, the National Capital Greenbelt and Gatineau Park.
 It is a dynamic and challenging role, involving an extraordinary wealth of heritage places — from ancient archaeological sites, to 19th century farmsteads, to stately mansions, to the Rideau Canal UNESCO World Heritage Site.

 I have the privilege, for example, of meeting to discuss a construction project on Parliament Hill in the morning, and then tromping through a field to look at an old barn in the afternoon.
 I have the opportunity to get involved in some beautiful restoration projects, as well as projects to transform old, underused spaces into vibrant, new places.